Emergent Fracton Hydrodynamics of Ultracold Atoms in Partially Filled Landau Levels: Dynamics in the Lowest Landau Level

 The late-time relaxation dynamics is solely determined by the conservation laws and follows a hydrodynamics description.
 For a dipole-conserving systems, conventional diffusive hydrodynamics does not hold because of the restricted mobility of the system.
 In particular, the mobile objects are dipoles while single particles cannot move~\cite{Feldermeier2020}.
 From Noether's theorem for particle number conservation one has $\partial_t\rho=-\partial_x J$, where $\rho$ is the coarse grained density and $J$ is the particle current on the effective one-dimensional lattice.
 Since the mobile objects are dipoles, a finite charge current $J$ is obtained when dipoles are moving.
 The particle current $J$ is related to the dipole current $J_d$ as $J=-\partial_x J_d$, as dipoles can be interpreted as particle-hole composites~\cite{Zechmann23, Lake_2023, Gromov2020}.
+The microscopic definition of the dipole current for our specific model can be computed from the Heisenberg evolution of the local density operator.
+One obtains $\frac{d}{dt} n_x(t)= \partial_x^2 J_d(x) $, where $J_d(x)\approx-\frac{i}{\hbar}\sum_{j,k} V_{j,k} j\, k\, (d_{j,k}(x)-\text{h. c.})$, $d_{j,k}(x)= b_{x}b^\dagger_{x+j}b^\dagger_{x+k}b_{x+j+k}$ are the dipole hopping operators, and we approximated the lattice derivative as $f(x+a)-f(x)=a\partial_x f(x)$.

 As a next step, hydrodynamic assumptions allow us to express the dipole current in terms of density derivatives.
 In particular, as the dipole current is invariant under spatial inversion, the power of the spatial derivative needs to be even, leading to the lowest-symmetry allowed expansion $J_d=-D\partial_x ^2\rho $~\cite{Feldermeier2020, Burchards2022}.
 Thus, one obtains the hydrodynamics equation for dipole-conserving systems~\cite{Feldermeier2020, Gromov2020}

 In the presence of long-range, powerlaw decaying couplings, recently modifications of this hydrodynamic description have been derived~\cite{Morningstar2023,Gliozzi2023,Ogunnaike_2023}.
 In our case, the coefficients of the projected Hamiltonian, however, decay exponentially which leads the effective fracton hydrodynamics of Eq.~\eqref{h1} unchanged.
-We now write the evolution of the local density as